Priw8/eclmap/README.md

 # Collection of thecl eclmaps
 Usage: add `-m thxx.eclm` to the command line parameters when compiling/decompiling with thecl.
+Do note that these eclmaps are in the new format, and won't work with old versions of thecl.

 Eclmaps by games: